 The fifth book is Inside the Church (CrossBooks, 2013).
-This book takes a systems engineering approach (inputs, process, outputs and feedback) to model ten ministries found in the Great Commission.
-Then it integrates all ten into a 3-dimensional view to show how decisions in any single ministry will impact all the others.
+This book takes a systems engineering approach (inputs, process, outputs and feedback) to model ten ministries listed in the Lord's Great Commission.
+Then it combines all ten of those ministries into a 3-dimensional view showing the impact of any single ministry impacts the entire church.
 This book was awarded 2nd place in the 2016 Best Christian Authored Books in Ministry.

-In 2015, Dr. Felsburg republished his most recent four books through Xulon Press (Xulon, 2015).
+In 2015, Dr. Felsburg republished these four books through Xulon Press under their original titles.

 Missile Warning, Space Surveillance & Atmospheric Defense